If you’re in Osaka (or going there) and want to know what to do in Osaka then I can help you.

 4. Food in Osaka!

-The Osaka food is in my opinion the best in Japan.
+The food in Osaka is in my opinion the best in Japan.

 Osaka is known as the ‘nations kitchen’ and for a reason: the food is awesome!